protectai/modelscan/notebooks/README.md

 <br> </br>
 # Tensorflow
 Tensorflow uses saved_model for model serialization. modelscan can scan models saved using saved_model.
-A notebook to illustrate
+A notebook to illustrate the following is added.

 - Exfiltrate AWS secret on a Tensorflow model `tf.io.read_file()` and `tf.io.write_file()`
 - ModelScan usage and expected scan results with safe and unsafe tensorflow models

-is added.

 📓 Notebook: [tensorflow_fashion_mnist.ipynb](./tensorflow_fashion_mnist.ipynb)